Story by Clement Tan/Red Sports. Photos courtesy of National Youth Sports Institute.

 Held a day after the A-level results were announced, the event is aimed at helping prospective university student-athletes find out more about furthering their education locally.

 “You’re not missing out much if you decide to go overseas or study local,” said Mark.
 “The daily training environment today is far superior than that of 20 years ago when I was studying.
+Read more about dolphins pearl kostenlos spielen.
 What matters is to get into a program which you know is going to support you through your athletic endeavours and give you the necessary skills and credentials to fulfil your career aspirations.”

 Mark, who is Team Singapore’s chef de mission for this year’s Commonwealth Games in Australia’s Gold Coast, attended Brigham Young University in the United States on academic and athletic scholarships.
 He is now director of three private education institutions in Singapore, including International Sports Academy, which works with Edith Cowan University to offer its renowned Sports and Exercise Science program here.